-This five day course introduces Computational Fluid Dynamics (CFD) techniques and tools for modelling, simulating and analysing practical engineering problems with hands on experience using commercial software packages used in industry.
+This five day course introduces Computational Fluid Dynamics (CFD) techniques and tools for modelling, simulating and analysing practical engineering problems related to renewable energy, with hands on experience using commercial software packages used in industry.

 At a glance